hackclub/hackclub/workshops/personal_website/README.md

    > ![](img/c9_dashboard.png)

-3. Click the gray box that says "Create a new workspace"
+3. Click the gray box that says "Create a new workspace". **Do not click "Let's get started!".**

    > ![](img/c9_create_new_workspace_button.gif)